U.S. Federal Government Budget Over Time

 6) From the inflation-adjusted budget data, one can see that the real spending has grown steadily during this time period, and

-7) The growth in current dollar spending is planned to continue to grow at a high rate, from $2600 billion to $3800 billion
+7) The growth in current dollar spending is planned to continue to grow about 4.4% per year, from $3500 billion to $4500 billion

 8) This chart doesn't tell us anything about the spending relative to the size of the population.
 See U.S. Federal Government